DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 cd arm-dev-summit/bioacoustics/
 ./nano2g-setup-bash
 ```

+Enter the password when prompted.

 Now the Jetson Nano is ready for use in this task.

 </details>